2010 United States Senate election in North Carolina

 The 2010 United States Senate election in North Carolina was held on November 2, 2010.
 The filing deadline for the primaries was February 26; the primaries were held on May 4, with a Democratic primary runoff held on June 22.
 Incumbent Republican U.S. Senator Richard Burr won re-election to a second term.
 Burr is the first incumbent to win re-election for this seat since Sam Ervin's last re-election in 1968.

+Burr was the first Republican re-elected to this seat.
 Burr's 54.8% also represented the highest vote share a North Carolina Republican received since the state began directly electing its senators.

+This was one of the five Republican-held Senate seats up for election in a state that Barack Obama won in the 2008 presidential election.

 Background

 This Senate seat was unfavorable to incumbents over the past several decades.
 No person elected to this seat was re-elected since Sam Ervin in 1968.
 His successor, Democrat Robert Burren Morgan, was defeated for re-election in 1980, along with many other incumbents from his party.
 His Republican successor, John Porter East, committed suicide in 1986.
 East's appointed successor, Jim Broyhill, served for just four months, resigning upon his November 1986 election loss to former Democratic Governor Terry Sanford.
 In 1992, the seat changed hands yet again, as Sanford was defeated by wealthy GOP businessman Lauch Faircloth, who himself lost in his bid for a second term six years later by John Edwards.
 In 2004, no incumbent was defeated, as Edwards was running for vice president and was not allowed to be on the ballot in both races.
 However, that year the seat did change parties for the fifth time in a row, with Richard Burr defeating Bill Clinton's onetime Chief of Staff Erskine Bowles.